keithwallis/retro-clock-radio-display/README.md

 Main Components (all built into a 1970s clock radio):

  a.
-Arduino Uno or Nano,
+Arduino Nano,
  b.
 RTC real-time clock module and button cell battery,
  c.
 5v power supply - a charger from a mobile phone was used.

 Operation: